laravel/nova-docs/4.0/resources/fields.md

 ### File Field

-To learn more about defining file fields and handling uploads, check out the additional [file field documentation](./file-fields.md).
+To learn more about defining file fields and handling uploads, please refer to the comprehensive [file field documentation](./file-fields.md).

 ```php
 use Laravel\Nova\Fields\File;